-- Patients receiving antispasmodic medications should have their blood pressure monitored.
-These medications, most commonly prazosin and phenoxybenzamine, are alpha-antagonists, which relax smooth muscle in the body, including the urethra and blood vessel walls.
+- Patients receiving antispasmodic medications should have blood pressure monitored.
+These medications, most often prazosin and phenoxybenzamine, are α-antagonists, which relax smooth muscle in the body, including the urethra and blood vessel walls.
 This can lead to vasodilation and hypotension.

-Dr Boatright, a 2013 graduate of the University of Pennsylvania, is a practicing veterinarian, freelance speaker, and author in western Pennsylvania.
+Kate Boatright, VMD, a 2013 graduate of the University of Pennsylvania, is a practicing veterinarian, freelance speaker, and author in western Pennsylvania.
 She is passionate about mentorship, education, and addressing common sources of stress for veterinary teams and recent graduates.
-Outside of clinical practice, Dr. Boatright is actively involved in organized veterinary medicine at the local, state, and national levels.
+Outside of clinical practice, she is actively involved in organized veterinary medicine at the local, state, and national levels.

 - Drobatz KJ, Cole SG.
 The influence of crystalloid type on acid-base and electrolyte status of cats with urethral obstruction.
 JVECC.
 2008;18(4):355-361. doi:10.1111/j.1476-4431.2008.00328.x